Upper Doab

-Upper Doab is a geographical and cultural region in the Indian state of Uttar Pradesh.
-It is located between the rivers Ganga and Yamuna it is the northernmost part of the Yamuna Ganga doab.
+The Upper Doab is a geographical and cultural region in the Indian state of Uttar Pradesh and Uttrakhand.
+It is located between the rivers Ganga and Yamuna, in the northernmost part of the Yamuna Ganga doab.

 Geography

-The Upper doab contains the districts of Haridwar, Saharanpur, Muzzafarnagar, Shamli, Meerut, Bagpat, Ghaziabad, Hapur, Gautam Budh Nagar, Bulandshahr and Aligarh.
+The Upper Doab contains the districts of Dehradun, Haridwar, Saharanpur, Muzzafarnagar, Shamli, Meerut, Bagpat, Bijnor,Ghaziabad, Hapur, Gautam Budh Nagar, Bulandshahr and Aligarh.